Meet Our Founding Board of Directors

 Diocese of San Diego, CA

 John P. Dolan is a native of San Diego, Ca where he was ordained a diocesan priest in 1989 and an Auxiliary Bishop for the Diocese of San Diego in 2017.
 Bishop Dolan is member of various social outreach boards; including Father Joe’s Village, Catholic Institute for Mental Health at the University of San Diego, American Haitian Foundation, Lost Boys of Sudan, and a supporting member for Survivors of Suicide Loss – San Diego.
-Bishop Dolan, along with Deacon Ed Shoener, is coauthor of the forthcoming books Responding to Suicide: A Pastoral Handbook for Catholic Leaders and When a Loved One Dies by Suicide (Ave Maria Press, fall 2020).
+Bishop Dolan, along with Deacon Ed Shoener, is coauthor of the books Responding to Suicide: A Pastoral Handbook for Catholic Leaders and When a Loved One Dies by Suicide (Ave Maria Press, Notre Dame, IN).

 He serves as Vicar General, Moderator of the Curia and Vicar for Clergy at the Pastoral Center, assisting Bishop Robert McElroy in administering the diocese and overseeing the assignment of priests and clergy at 98 parishes.